jumehan/bse-analysis/README.md

 #### UI / display:
 - Currently, this project's chart visualization allows users to view data at a high level but could be improved with additional features such as zooming in and out.
 - Additionally, the horizontal scroll of the player stats table can be difficult to use on smaller screens, so this can be improved in future versions.
+- Improved mobile responsiveness: charts and table do not currently support smaller mobile screens.

 #### UX:
 - In future versions, it would be helpful to display game details without having to manually expand each row in the player stats table.
 However, this may require rethinking the table layout, as it is already very dense.
 One potential solution could be splitting the table into smaller tables.